-Traveling With Bed Bugs
+Traveling And Bed Bugs

 It’s stressful enough traveling without having to worry about picking up some itchy pest and bringing them home to make your life a living nightmare.
 But, unfortunately, if you’re traveling this summer and staying in hotels, you need to consider bed bugs, or you could end up bringing an unwelcome visitor home.
 Here are some tips for checking for bedbugs at hotels.